 Watch his YouTube channel.
 Note that the comments are disabled and the testimonials playlist is empty (although there are 5 brief testimonials in one of his videos).
 Note the recording quality of the videos.

 Pay attention to his body language during the broadcast, the hollow look of his eyes, which seem to be directed towards the teleprompter , not to the audience.

-Most importantly: do your research as soon as possible because chances are that the information may disappear from the web pretty quickly, let alone the man himself (as has already happened over the past two years).
+Most importantly: do your research as soon as possible because chances are that the information may disappear from the web pretty quickly, let alone the man himself (as has already happened over the past three years).